cristinarojas/widgetDepotCristinaRojas/README.md

 ## How to run the project
 note: You need to have npm and nodejs installed.

-1. Clone the repo
+1. Clone the repo in your terminal

 ```
 git clone git@github.com:cristinarojas/widgetDepotCristinaRojas.git
 ```

-2. Open in your terminal widgetDepotCristinaRojas/app and run
+2. Go in your terminal to widgetDepotCristinaRojas/app and run

 ```
 npm install